-“The man to see is the sheriff.”
+“The man to see about it is the sheriff.”
 But we didn’t see the deputy.

 Hey, it’s Alan Hale and Stuart Pankin.

 Although Alan Hale Sr. (1892-1950) and his son Alan Hale Jr. (1921-1990) were both Hollywood actors and near lookalikes, this is probably referring to Alan Hale Jr., best known for his portrayal of the Skipper on the television sitcom Gilligan’s Island.
+Hale Jr. appeared in three MST3K episodes: 106, The Crawling Hand; 622, Angels Revenge; and 810, The Giant Spider Invasion.
 Stuart Pankin is a character actor who has appeared in such films as Hollywood Knights and Honey, We Shrunk Ourselves and such television shows as HBO’s Not Necessarily the News and Curb Your Enthusiasm.